Sentience-Framework/sentience-v2/documentation/documents/migrations.md

 ## 4. Creating your own migrations

-After running the `migrations:create` command, a new migration is created with an anonymous class with two methods, up() and down().
+After running the `migrations:create` command, a new migration is created with an anonymous class with two methods, apply() and rollback().

 The Database class passed in as the parameters offers multiple options to programmatically build queries:
 ```